Joao Constancia: Career

 In September 2016, Constancia auditioned for ABS-CBN's Philippine reality boyband search, Pinoy Boyband Superstar.
 Later in the same year, he emerged as one of the winners alongside four other aspirants Niel Murillo, Russell Reyes, Tristan Ramirez and Ford Valencia, to form BoybandPH.
 They released their debut self-titled album in February 2017, under Star Music.

 Subsequent to BoyBandPH, Constancia pursued his acting career.
 He played a supporting role in the ABS-CBN romantic drama television series Ngayon at Kailanman as young police officer Dominic Consuelo.
 The following year, he made his film debut with a small part in Mae Cruz-Alviar's 2019 film Unbreakable.
 In 2020, Constancia was cast as Chad Quinto (originally played by Bernard Palanca), the love interest of Bobbie Salazar (played by Alexa Ilacad) in Four Sisters Before the Wedding, also directed by Cruz-Alviar.
 The film, a prequel to the hit 2013 film Four Sisters and a Wedding, received a limited theatrical run during the COVID-19 pandemic.
 In the same year, Constancia starred alongside Jameson Blake in the film My Lockdown Romance.
 In March 2021, Constancia appeared in an episode of Maalaala Mo Kaya, the Philippines' longest-running anthology drama series.
 His performance as the visually impaired Petrus was well received, with one commentator noting his "outstanding acting talent."
 In preparation for the role, Constancia consulted YouTube videos of people with disabilities, and modelled his performance on Al Pacino's in Scent of a Woman.

 Constancia also starred as Lee Roi Gozon in the iWantTFC romantic comedy series He's Into Her (2021–2022), starring Belle Mariano and Donny Pangilinan, and based on the popular Wattpad novel by Maxine Lat Calibuso.
 In 2023, he played the character of Carlo Tiu in the ABS-CBN romantic drama television series Can't Buy Me Love.
 In 2024, Constancia starred again with Jameson Blake in TV5's comedy-drama television series Padyak Princess, headed by Miles Ocampo.
+Constancia also starred alongside Vivoree Esclito in the 20th edition of "Wishdate: Rewrite", a concert experience blending film and live music presented by Wish 107.5 and KDR Music House.